deepjavalibrary/djl/examples/docs/InferenceTutorial.md

 width, height].
 The class value corresponds to the index of the corresponding category in the synset file.
 You can use this information to create any output object.

-The SsdExample will return a list of `DetectedObject` as its output. djl.ai API has a submodule called `cv` which offers utility classes and methods, that can be used to load images, and draw bounding boxes among other things.
+The SsdExample will return a list of `DetectedObject` as its output.
+DJL API has a submodule called `cv` which offers utility classes and methods, that can be used to load images, and draw bounding boxes among other things.
 The SsdExample also showcases the use of these utilities.